Sign In / Sign Out

 - Map and Locations

 Diagnostics are critical to personalized medicine, and recognized as an independent and distinct discipline.
 With current significant advances in technology, diagnostics play a critical role in every aspect of the health care system, from pharmaceutical drug development to patient treatment.
-The International School of Biomedical Diagnostics (ISBD) serves as a global center for research, teaching and service that pulls expertise from faculty members at Arizona State University in collaboration with Dublin City University (DCU), and industry partner Ventana Medical Systems, Inc.
+Programs in biomedical diagnostics provide research, teaching and service with a global reach that pulls expertise from faculty members at Arizona State University in collaboration with Dublin City University (DCU), and industry partner Ventana Medical Systems, Inc.

 The school’s U.S. and European bases are home to diagnostic research centers in each region.
 In the U.S., Arizona is a growing academic and industrial hub for diagnostics; it is home to the largest U.S. diagnostics laboratories and nonprofit institutes, as well as innovative diagnostic companies.
 ASU is a leader in the field, with its Virginia G. Piper Center for Personalized Diagnostics and the National Biomarker Development Alliance.